 Voluntary forest certification schemes have been developed to guide the marketplace.
 These systems allow interested producers to be independently assessed against a locally appropriate standard and to be recognized in the marketplace through a label that certifies compliance.
 The appropriateness of the standard includes having the right content for the right place, but also entails the process by which the standard was defined and implemented.

-Table 4 is NOT meant to be an exhaustive comparison.
+Table 3: General characteristics of the two major systems for forest certification, provides an overview of the general characteristics of these two systems.
+Table 3 is NOT meant to be an exhaustive comparison.
 A proper comparison should include more detail of aspects such as compliance with international standards, system governance, accreditation, certification, criteria used as basis for the systems, performance on the ground, and others (Nussbaum and Simula, 2005).
 A list of comparisons can be found in Section III of this guide.
 Some of these comparisons represent the interests of specific stakeholder groups that claim there are significant differences between the certification systems.

 Manufacturing processes - once raw materials leave the forests and reach mills and factories, they may no longer differ significantly from those of other industries if processing facilities are located in developed areas.
 However, when mills and factories are in less developed areas there may not be enough government enforcement of environmental and social standards.
 Self- and third-party verification systems can be useful to report and verify status and progress in relation to general standards and organizational commitments (e.g., to reduce emissions or increase recycled content).